chavisca/CC-JQuery-WorkDayScheduler/readme.md

 ## Description

 This project is meant to demonstrate the capabilities of JQuery to dynamically update HTML and CSS.
+This project also demonstrates how to store and retrieve data from localStorage and how to direct locations using element IDs.
 The goal is to refactor code to create a simple calendar app that allows a user to save events for each hour of a typical working day (9a - 5p).

 ## Credits